Ukraine war leads to heightened demand for bionic prosthetic limbs

 Bionic artificial limbs typically pick up electrical signals from the muscles - thanks to something called myoelectric technology - that remain above the amputation site to carry out an intended motion.

-Cholov’s bionic arm was made by Esper Bionic, a Ukrainian startup that before 2022 primarily targeted the US market, but due to the sharp rise in demand for prosthetic limbs caused by the war now distributes 70% of its products at home.
+Cholov’s bionic arm was made by Esper Bionic, a Ukrainian startup that before 2022 primarily targeted the US market, but due to the sharp rise in demand for prosthetic limbs caused by the war now distributes 70 per cent of its products at home.

 The company’s production hub in the capital of Kyiv is working at full capacity, with more than 30 workers producing about dozen bionic hands a month.